Best triathlon suits 2025: race-ready tri suits for every distance

 Reasons to avoid

-That said, we found the shoulders restrictive and the zip uncomfortable in the water.
-The pad was good plus the suit has some aerodynamic texturing on the arms but it feels heavy.
-The chamois was ok on the turbo but the suit was very hot.
-A race kit you'll have to unzip for the swim that might be more suited for colder races.
+That said, I found the shoulders to be restrictive and the zip to be uncomfortable in the water.
+The pad was good, plus the suit has some aerodynamic texturing on the arms.
+However, it feels heavier than others and certainly more so than some of my road cycling jerseys with similar technology.
+The chamois was ok on the turbo, but the suit was very hot.
+A race kit that you'll have to unzip for the swim, which might be more suited for colder races.

-Out of the box, it feels high quality and the material is nice in the hand.
-You can’t feel the seams when the suit is on and, despite some heat related issues, there’s no chafing at all while running.
-This is a good halfway option between comfort and performance, unless you’re racing in southern Europe a lot in summer - where you’ll want to opt for something lighter.
-This suit was used for Ironman 70.3 Swansea, while the suit was comfortable and aero we did lose our gels on the bike!
+Out of the box, it feels high-quality, and the material is pleasant to the touch.
+You can’t feel the seams when the suit is on, and despite some heat-related issues, there’s no chafing at all while running.
+This is a good halfway option between comfort and performance unless you’re racing in southern Europe frequently in the summer, when you’ll want to opt for something lighter.
+However, I used the suit for Ironman 70.3 Swansea, which is generally a fair bit cooler, and it served me well despite losing some gels on the bike.

 Our expert review: